kuindji/sql-type-parser/BUILDER_SPECIFICATION.md

 ): SelectQueryBuilder<Schema, EmptyState>;
 ```

+**CRITICAL:** The `schema` parameter is **ONLY** provided as a generic type parameter for TypeScript type inference.
+The `schema` parameter in the function signature exists solely to enable TypeScript to infer the `Schema` type - it is **NOT** used at runtime by the query builder implementation.

+**Implementation Requirements:**

+- The runtime implementation of `createSelectQuery()` must **NOT** access, store, or use the `schema` parameter value at runtime.
-The `schema` parameter exists only for TypeScript type inference.
-At runtime, the schema is not passed to the query builder - all schema validation and type inference happens purely at the type level.
-The runtime implementation does not use or need the schema.
-The schema type is used to validate table and column references and to infer the result types of queries.
+- All schema validation and type inference happens purely at the type level using the `Schema` generic type parameter.
+- The schema type (not the runtime value) is used to validate table and column references and to infer the result types of queries.
+- The `schema` parameter may be `undefined`, `null`, or any value at runtime - the implementation must not depend on it.

+**Why this matters:** This is a type-only pattern.
+The schema exists only in TypeScript's type system, not at runtime.
+The builder uses the schema type to validate queries and infer types, but never accesses the actual schema object.

 #### Methods